armbian/documentation/docs/Developer-Guide_Build-Switches.md

 Use `$DEST/ccache` as ccache home directory.
 Setting yes to this will enable CCACHE as well.

+**KERNEL_BTF**
+- `yes`
+- `no`

+Default is to auto-detect based on build host available RAM.
+If not enough RAM available, use =no to accept building without BTF debug information, or use =yes to force building with BTF even if low RAM.
+Family code can set this to opt-out of BTF.
+For more information on BTF see <https://docs.kernel.org/bpf/btf.html>

 **ARTIFACT_IGNORE_CACHE** ( string )

 - `yes`